Hours (all locations)

 Preventative Care.
 Vaccinations and preventative care are essential for your pet’s health and wellness.
 We strongly urge pet parents to not put off vaccinations, especially for kittens, puppies, and adult dogs.
 Not only do the vaccinations help protect pets from serious diseases, but preventative care during a wellness appointment can also keep pets parasite-free.
 With warmer temperatures approaching, you certainly don’t want to run out of your pet’s flea, tick, and heartworm preventatives.

 When in doubt if you should make an appointment, give us a call.
 Our team is here to help!
+And if you'd like more information on virtual vet visits, curbside prescription pick up, or home delivery of pet medications, click here.

 The Animal Medical Center of Mid-America has veterinarians at two locations that can answer questions about your pet’s health.
 Call 314-951-1534 or click here to request an appointment online.